 Heading to Paris but unsure where to stay?
 Paris is a large city with many cool neighborhoods and areas to stay in, so check out this guide that explains our favorite places.
 We know the best restaurants, attractions, and hotels in each area so you can decide exactly where you want to stay in Paris for the best trip ever.

-Where to Stay in Paris: The Best Neighborhoods + Hotel Recommendations
+Where to Stay in Paris: Best Hotels and Neighborhoods

 Le Marais: 3rd/4th Arrondissement

 Le Marais is most famous for its hip vibes, gay bars, and historic Jewish quarter where you can still find kosher restaurants.
-If you’re traveling to Paris for shopping but would rather peruse independent boutiques rather than posh designer stores, this neighborhood is for you.
+If you’re traveling to Paris for shopping, but would rather peruse independent boutiques rather than posh designer stores, this neighborhood is for you.
 It’s ideal for cool young travelers who want to rub elbows with like-minded travelers and locals.

-Le Marais spills over from the 3rd arrondissement into the fourth, so it’s hard to pinpoint exactly which one it’s really in.
-This neighborhood is known as one of Paris’ most chic and diverse spots and has exceptional cuisine.
+Le Marais spills over between the third and fourth arrondissements, so it’s hard to pinpoint exactly which one it’s really in.
+This famous neighborhood is known as one of Paris’ most chic and diverse spots and has exceptional cuisine.
 No wonder that this is the location of our insanely delicious Paris food tour.

 Why I love Le Marais:

-- Amazing Food (See our restaurants recommendations in Le Marais)
+- Amazing food (See our restaurant recommendations in Le Marais)

-- Close to Louvre and attractions in the 1st
+- Close to the Louvre and attractions in the first arrondissement

 - Victor Hugo Mansion